sumanbikram/CloudNativeApps/Hands-on lab/Before the HOL - Modern cloud apps.md

     ![Select Purchase.](images/Setup/2019-06-24-17-20-12.png)

 9. The deployment will take 15-30 minutes to complete.
-Continue on to the next Task while this is deploying.
+Continue to the next Task while this is deploying.

     To view the progress, select the **Deployments** link, then select the **Microsoft.Template** deployment.